Computer-assisted surgery: Computer Assisted Implant Surgery (CAIS)

-New therapeutic concepts as guided surgery are being developed and applied in the placement of dental implants.
 The prosthetic rehabilitation is also planned and performed parallel to the surgical procedures.
 The planning steps are at the foreground and carried out in a cooperation of the surgeon, the dentist and the dental technician.
 Edentulous patients, either one or both jaws, benefit as the time of treatment is reduced.

 Regarding the edentulous patients, conventional denture support is often compromised due to moderate bone atrophy, even if the dentures are constructed based on correct anatomic morphology.

 Using cone beam computed tomography, the patient and the existing prosthesis are being scanned.
 Furthermore, the prosthesis alone is also scanned.
 Glass pearls of defined diameter are placed in the prosthesis and used as reference points for the upcoming planning.
 The resulting data is processed and the position of the implants determined.
 The surgeon, using special developed software, plans the implants based on prosthetic concepts considering the anatomic morphology.
 After the planning of the surgical part is completed, a CAD/CAM surgical guide for dental placement is constructed.
 The mucosal-supported surgical splint ensures the exact placement of the implants in the patient.
 Parallel to this step, the new implant supported prosthesis is constructed.

 The dental technician, using the data resulting from the previous scans, manufactures a model representing the situation after the implant placement.
 The prosthetic compounds, abutments, are already prefabricated.
 The length and the inclination can be chosen.
 The abutments are connected to the model at a position in consideration of the prosthetic situation.
 The exact position of the abutments is registered.
 The dental technician can now manufacture the prosthesis.

-The fit of the surgical splint is clinically proved.
-After that, the splint is attached using a three-point support pin system.
+The fit of the surgical guide is clinically proved.
+After that, the surgical guide is attached using a three-point support pin system.
 Prior to the attachment, irrigation with a chemical disinfectant is advised.
 The pins are driven through defined sheaths from the vestibular to the oral side of the jaw.
 Ligaments anatomy should be considered, and if necessary decompensation can be achieved with minimal surgical interventions.
 The proper fit of the template is crucial and should be maintained throughout the whole treatment.
 Regardless of the mucosal resilience, a correct and stable attachment is achieved through the bone fixation.